juliogomez/netdevops/pyATS.md

 ╘════════════════════════╧═════════╧══════════════════════╛
 ```

-That is a simple template for a 2 IOS-routers simulation.
-Kind of like a _hello-world for virlutils_.
+That is a simple template for a 2 IOS-routers simulation (kind of like a _hello-world for virlutils_).

-Once you are connected to your sandbox VPN, make a new directory, enter it, and there download that VIRL example topology to start it in our server.
+Connect to your sandbox VPN and download the VIRL topology specified below, to start it in your server.

 ```
-$ mkdir virl
-$ cd virl
 $ virl pull virlfiles/2-ios-router
 Pulling from virlfiles/2-ios-router
 Saved topology as topology.virl